floss1138/dxMagic/README.md

 # dxMagic
 Proof of concept DXF and DXX file parser to extract attribute metadata

 dxMagic is a proof of concept attempt to take dxx output from AutoKAD LT/ProgKAD and turn it into an ATTOUT formatted text file.
-This provides similar results to the ATTOUT function available in the full version of AutokAD but using the ATTEXT function instead.
-With little modification it is possible to extend dxx parsing to dxf files.
+This provides similar results to the ATTOUT function available in the full version of AutokAD but using the `ATTEXT` function instead of `ATTOUT`.
+With little modification it is possible to extend dxx parsing to ASCII dxf files.
 This makes it possible to extract attribute data directly from the drawing file without the need to open it in a CAD package.

 ### Looking for a CAD tutorial?
 Please excuse the alternative spellings; they are intended to prevent search engines picking up this document.
 Some AutoKAD commands will be explained but this is not a CAD tutorial.
 There are lots of good tutorials for AutoKAD.
 This is not one of them.